heroku/terraform-provider-heroku/website/docs/d/space.html.markdown

 * `region` - The region in which the Heroku Private Space is deployed.
 * `state` - The state of the Heroku Private Space.
 Either `allocating` or `allocated`.
 * `shielded` - Whether or not the space has [Shield](https://devcenter.heroku.com/articles/private-spaces#shield-private-spaces) turned on.
 One of `on` or `off`.
-* `organization` - The organization that owns this app, if the app is owned by an organization.
+* `organization` - The organization that owns this space, if the space is owned by an organization.
 The fields for this block are documented below.

 The `organization` block supports: